hpcugent/vsc_user_docs/mkdocs/docs/HPC/alphafold.md

 ## Documentation & extra material

-This chapter focuses specifically on the use of AlphaFold on the {{hpcinfra}}.
+This chapter focuses specifically on the use of AlphaFold on the {{ hpcinfra }}.
 It is intented to augment the existing AlphaFold documentation rather than replace it.
 It is therefore recommended to first familiarize yourself with AlphaFold.
 The following resources can be helpful: